 - Ask your counselor or teachers about honors or advanced course options and how to enroll.

 - Visit a local college to get a feel for a college campus.
 During your visit you can start thinking about size, location, and other things important to you in your search.

 - Join mailing lists to receive information through mail and email about important dates and visit opportunities.
-You can join Carnegie Mellon's Invitation List right here.
+You can join Carnegie Mellon's Mailing List here.

 - What size school do I want?

 - What major do I wish to study?